Learning Goals

 • Communication

-• Communicates a vision, mission, or purpose that encourages commitment and action in others.
+• Articulates a vision or shared purpose that encourages equitable participation and commitment from others.

 • Listens to and considers others’ points of view.